top of page

 The Principles of play I was introduced too on my UEFA C, are now the building blocks of my session design and help me to form and plan with a clear objective in terms of these principles both in and out of possession.
 This again shows the step up in terms of knowledge from the UEFA C to B.

-As my knowledge grows through my UEFA B learning, I now think of practice design focussed around the In Possession and Out of Possession Principles of Play.
+As my knowledge grows through my UEFA B learning, I now think of achievement of the In Possession and Out of Possession Principles of Play in my practices.
 This is something (now my players are older) That I can introduce to them using this terminology and have done in terms of hand outs for them (as per the below and left)

 My coaching Style was initially a more command based style.
 I would demonstrate an exercise or activity for the players and then get them to do it.
 Whilst at times this does have certain advantages through my UEFA B learning and further into my coaching I now firmly believe a more Holistic coaching style is the best way forward.
 This is a player centred approach taking into consideration the players needs using the 4 corner model as a reference point.